Applied Python Programming for Life Scientists: From Fundamentals to Algorithmic Thinking and Data-Driven Discovery

 Book Structure

 The material in this online textbook has been lightly adapted from material used to teach a one semester introduction Python programming to life scientists.
+The material includes:

 • Introduction